MicrosoftDocs/memdocs/memdocs/solutions/tutorial-school-deployment/configure-device-settings.md

 - Lock screen and wallpaper.
 See: [Lock screen and wallpaper](intune-education/all-edu-settings-ios#lock-screen-and-wallpaper)
 - Wi-Fi connections.
 See: [Add Wi-Fi profiles][INT-8]

-For more information, see [Windows device settings in Intune for Education][INT-3].
+For more information, see [iOS device settings in Intune for Education](intune-education/all-edu-settings-ios).

 # [Intune](#tab/intune)